External Hard Drive Recovery: How to Recover Data from External Hard Drive

 This command will create a new folder on the external hard drive to store the recovered files.

-#2 Use the Windows System File Checker to fix corrupted files
+Method 4.
+Windows System File Checker to fix corrupted system files

-System File Checker is a helpful tool offered by Microsoft to scan the disk and repair missing or corrupted system files.
+System File Checker is a helpful tool Microsoft offers to scan the disk and repair missing or corrupted system files.

 For Windows 10, Windows 8.1, or Windows 8, you need to run the inbox Deployment Image Servicing and Management (DISM) before running Windows System File Checker.
 For Windows 7 or Windows Vista, you can run Windows System File Checker directly.

 Step 1: Run DISM.
-Type DISM in the search box and type the following command, then press Enter.
+Type DISM in the search box, type the following command and then press Enter.
 It may take minutes to complete the process.

 DISM.exe /Online /Cleanup-image /Restorehealth

-This command will scan all protected system files, and replace corrupted files with a cached copy that is includedin a compressed file folder at %WinDir%\System32\dllcache.
+This command will scan all protected system files and replace corrupted files with a cached copy in a compressed file folder at %WinDir%\System32\dllcache.
 You can click here for more details about this tool.

-#4 Show hidden files on external hard disk
+Method 5.
+Show hidden files on the external hard drive

 Sometimes, users may set to hide some files on an external hard drive to protect confidential data.
 Using this method to recover the hidden files on the external hard disk.